 Alfred: It could have been ten million if he had died a year earlier.
 I told him not to invest in 3D movies.
 One of us is going to get stuck with ten million pairs of cardboard eyeglasses.

 The Disney TV-movie Smart House had a computer system in the house that wanted to become a mother to the children of the widowed owner.
 She had programmed herself to be the perfect mother, loving, caring, wanting to do what she thought was best for her 'children'.
-When she finally showed up in holographic form, she was played by Katey Sagal, who played Peggy Bundy, one of the laziest, uncaring, selfish mothers ever to show up on TV.
+When she finally showed up in holographic form, she was played by Katey Sagal, who played Peggy Bundy, one of the laziest, uncaring, selfish mothers ever to show up on TV (at least until Jessica Walter played Lucille Bluth and Malory Archer.
+In fact, Katey Sagal as Peg Bundy opened the door for anti-moms like Roseanne and Lucille Bluth).

 This is funnier when you realize there actually was a Married With Children episode in which Peg becomes a competent housewife (albeit it was because she suffered from amnesia and Al brainwashes her).

 A cult leader talked to Sgt.
-Friday of Dragnet about how that pot should be legal and that the 60s generation and the future generations will help embrace marijuana.
-There are now states that have been making pot more legal.
-California even has possession of one ounce of pot or less have the punishment the equivalent of a traffic felony.
+Friday of Dragnet about how pot should be legal and that the 60s generation and the future generations will help embrace marijuana.
+There are now states that have been making or are pushing to make marijuana legal (or, at the very least, decriminalized, so long as it's for personal use with no intent to sell).

 In the second Adam-12 episode, "Log 141", a suspected burglar replies to Officer Reed's questioning about the car with the stolen TV in it by saying, "Oh, was there a TV in the back seat?
 Gee, what won't they think of next?
 A TV in the back seat!"
 Technology Marches On, indeed!